 How do I claim Additional Rate Pension Tax Relief?

-To pay additional rate tax normally means you have to complete a self assessment tax return and because of this your pension contributions need to be entered into the appropriate section of your tax return.
+For additional rate taxpayers that have to complete a self assessment tax return you should include your relevant pension contributions in the “Tax Reliefs” section of your tax return.

 When HMRC have processed your tax return the tax relief will be operated and any tax rebate due shown on your SA302 tax calculation.